Joaopdiniz/network_provision_camunda_case/README.md

 ├── requirements-lock.txt
 ├── README.md
 └── .gitignore
 ```

-Camunda 8 Run, Java, the Python virtual environment and the offline
-wheelhouse are local runtime dependencies and are not included in
+Camunda 8 Run, Java, the Python virtual environment and the offline wheelhouse used during development are local runtime dependencies and are not included in this repository.
-the repository.

 ### Main files

-* `telecom-service-provisioning.bpmn`
+* `bpmn/telecom-service-provisioning.bpmn`
   Contains the BPMN process.

-* `worker.py`
+* `worker/worker.py`
-Contains the Python worker that processes the provisioning task.
+  Contains the Python job worker responsible for processing the provisioning task.

 * `deploy.py`
-Deploys the BPMN process to Camunda.
+  Deploys the BPMN process to Camunda using the official Camunda Python SDK.

-* `start\_process.py`
+* `start_process.py`
-Starts process instances using different test scenarios.
+  Starts process instances for the available test scenarios using the Camunda REST API.

-\---
+* `requirements.txt`
+  Contains the direct Python dependencies required by the project.

+---

 ## Process flow